-- a.
-For programs applying for an Access Expansion Grant: The extent to which the applicant describes how the program meets all of the quality criteria of Attachments A and B. The extent to which the applicant describes how the proposed program will result in children and families having greater access to quality care and education (e.g., an increase in the number of children served and/or the intensity of services provided). - 3) Curriculum Framework: The extent to which the applicant identifies the project's curriculum framework and describes how the selected curriculum is evidence-based and provides a learning environment which facilitates the optimal growth and development of children, with opportunities for age-appropriate learning experiences through active involvement with people and materials.
+2) Program Design: The extent to which the applicant identifies the elements of the program and/or services to be provided to children birth to age three and their families.
+The extent to which the applicant describes how the program meets all of the Sixpence Quality Criteria of Attachments A or B. The extent to which the applicant describes how the proposed program will result in children and families having greater access to quality care and education (e.g., an increase in the number of children served and/or the intensity of services provided).
+Specifically, the extent to which the applicant demonstrates services are provided year-round, and if an applicant must demonstrate why full-day, year-round services are not necessary to meet the needs of the population being served.

+- 3) Curriculum Framework: The extent to which the applicant identifies the project's curriculum framework and describes how the selected curriculum is evidence-based and provides a learning environment which facilitates the optimal growth and development of children, with opportunities for age-appropriate learning experiences through active involvement with people and materials.
 The extent to which the applicant describes how implementing the curriculum will support children's progress toward each domain of the Nebraska Early Learning Guidelines for Ages Birth to 3 (Social & Emotional Development, Approaches to Learning, Health & Physical Development, Language & Literacy Development, Mathematics, Science, and Creative Arts).
-For programs including Family Engagement services: the extent to which the applicant identifies the curriculum that will be used to guide family engagement activities and personal visits, and describes how it is evidence-based.

-4) Child Screening and Assessment.
-The extent to which the applicant describes how every participating child will be screened for possible developmental delays or disability within 45 days of entering the program and at least every six months through age three; identifies the evidence-based tool to be used; indicates who will be responsible for completing the screenings; provides assurances that written permission from a parent or guardian will be obtained prior to any screenings.
+For programs including Family Engagement services: the extent to which the applicant identifies the curriculum that will be used to guide family engagement activities and personal visits, and describes how it is evidence-based. - 4) Child Screening and Assessment: The extent to which the applicant describes how every participating child will be screened for possible developmental delays or disability within 45 days of entering the program and at least every six months through age three; identifies the evidence-based tool to be used; indicates who will be responsible for completing the screenings; provides assurances that written permission from a parent or guardian will be obtained prior to any screenings.
 The extent to which the applicant describes how children suspected of having a developmental delay or disability, either based on screening results or parent or staff concern, will be referred to Nebraska's Early Development Network http://edn.ne.gov.